tersesystems/terse-logback/README.md

 There is also a `logback-reference.conf` file that handles the default configuration for the appenders, and those settings can be overridden.
 They are written out individually in the encoder configuration so I won't go over it here.

-Note that appender logic is not available here.
-If you need to update the appenders, you should release a new version of the `structured-config` library and get your projects updated.
+Note that appender logic is not available here -- it's all defined through the `structured-config` in `logback.xml`.

 Using Typesafe Config is not a requirement -- the point here is to show that there are more options to configuring Logback than using a straight XML file.